-The Radius is the horizontal bone of the forearm.
-Moreover radius is homologous to the medial bone of the leg, tibia.
+The Radius or Radial Bone is the horizontal long bone of the forearm.
+It is one of the two bones of the forearm, the other being the ulna.
+The radius is shorter than the ulna and is prism-shaped long bone.
+The radius is homologous to the medial bone of the leg, tibia.

-The radius is a long bone.
-It comprises of three parts: upper end, shaft, and lower end.
+The radius is a long bone and is made up of three parts which are named: upper end, shaft, and lower end.

-The long shaft provides a lateral convexity extending between the upper and lower ends.
-Rapidly, it broadens towards the distal end and is concave anteriorly in its distal part.
-On the medial side, its sharpest interosseous border is located.
+The long shaft of the radius provides a lateral convexity extending between the upper and lower ends.
+It broadens towards the distal end and is concave anteriorly in its distal part.
+Its sharpest interosseous border is located on the medial side.

-The lower end is the widest part and provides five surfaces.
+The lower end of the radius is the widest part and provides five surfaces.
 The lateral surface projects distally as the styloid process.
 The dorsal surface provides a palpable dorsal tubercle (Listers tubercle), which is limited medially by an oblique groove.

 Anatomical Position And Side Determination